New Medical Report Lists Extra Virgin Olive Oil As Key Provider Of Polyphenols

 The Polyphenols In Morocco Gold Extra Virgin Olive Oil

-We are delighted to say that this year’s harvest has produced a low acidity level of 0.2% together with the highest level of polyphenols yet seen in our extra virgin olive oil.
+We are delighted to say that our latest harvest has produced a low acidity level of 0.2% together with the highest level of polyphenols yet seen in our extra virgin olive oil.

 This confirms the ongoing high quality of this rare, delicious tasting extra virgin olive oil from this wonderful new source, together with its health enhancing qualities from its high polyphenol count.